New Netherlander

 The population of New Netherland was not all ethnically Dutch, but had a variety of ethnic and linguistic backgrounds, including: other European ethnic groups (Germans, Scandinavians, French, Scots, English, Irish, Italians, and Croats); indigenous Amerindian tribes such as Algonquians and Iroquoians; Sephardic Jews (Jews of Spanish and Portuguese backgrounds) both from the Netherlands itself and the then-recently lost colony of Dutch Brazil; and West Africans, the last mostly having been brought as slaves.

 Though the colony officially existed only between 1609 and 1674, the descendants of the original settlers played a prominent role in colonial America.
-New Netherland culture characterized the region (today's Capital District, Hudson Valley, New York City, western Long Island, northern New Jersey and the Delaware Valley) for two centuries.
-The concepts of civil liberties and pluralism introduced in the province would later become a mainstay of American political and social life.
+New Netherland culture characterized the region (today's Capital District, Hudson Valley, New York City, western Long Island, northern and central New Jersey, and the Delaware Valley) for two centuries.
+The concepts of civil liberties and pluralism introduced in the colony are supposed to have later become a mainstay of American political and social life.

-Their descendants are the Knickerbocker Dutch.